KP governs random growth off a one dimensional substrate: Abstract

 \section{Abstract}

 The logarithmic derivative of the marginal distributions of randomly fluctuating interfaces in one dimension on a large scale evolve according to the Kadomtsev--Petviashvili (KP) equation.
 This is derived algebraically from a Fredholm determinant obtained in \cite{fixedpt} for the KPZ fixed point as the limit of the transition probabilities of TASEP, a special solvable model in the KPZ universality class.
-In addition, it is noted that known exact solutions of the KPZ equation also solve KP.
+The Tracy-Widom distributions appear as special self-similar solutions of KP and KdV.
+In addition, it is noted that several known exact solutions of the KPZ equation also solve KP.